johanfforsberg/tangofs/README.txt

   $ my%nice%device/commands/Init   # run commands!

+  # wield shell power!
-  $ grep ham mountpoint/devices/*/A5/*/properties/Breakfast  # wield shell power!
+  $ grep ham mountpoint/devices/*/A5/*/properties/Breakfast
   ...
+  $ sed s/ham/spam/g mountpoint/devices/*/A5/*/properties/Breakfast
+  ...
+  $ head mountpoint/devices/*/A5/*/properties/*
+  ...

+  # interactive attribute plotting!
+  $ gnuplot -p -e 'plot "/tmp/test/devices/sys/tg_test/1/attributes/wave/value"'

 You get the idea.
 Properties and attributes are represented as files, commands as executables and everything else as a directory hierarchy resembling a Jive tree.
-Properties can be written, but not attributes, yet.
-Creating servers and devices still needs to be figured out.

 The point is to enable easy direct access to Tango data with standard programs that understand files and directories.
-Various representations and formats of the data might provided, e.g. image formats.
+Various representations and formats of the data could be provided, e.g. image formats, to make it easy to use your favorite software.

-Beware: this is a very fresh project.
-There are many corner cases to cover and beaviors to consider.
-Don't use it for anything remotely important.
-There are bugs hiding everywhere!
-Also, any aspect of how it works might change in the future.
+Beware: this is a very fresh project with known bugs and very limited testing.
+Don't use it anywhere near an important system!

+TODO/IDEAS

+- Creating servers
+- Modes and dates should carry meaning where that makes sense.
+- Represent property history, device info, etc
+- Differ between OPERATOR/EXPERT levels, perhaps using .hidden files?
+- The plugin system for data formatting needs love
+- Make attribute configuration writable
+- Allow arguments to commands
+- Aliases (as links?)
+- Classes toplevel to access class config (like Jive)
+- How should errors be handled?
+- Performance profiling of DB access, caching...
+- Logging
+- Unit testing!
+- Python 3 support

 Pull requests are welcome!